 One of the most remarkable vineyards in Chile is the Talinay vineyard owned by Tabalí.
 Just 12km from the Pacific it is Chile's coolest with a maximum average temperature in the hottest month of 23.5°C, which means it ripens two weeks later than the other cool areas like Leyda.
 The original plantation was 40ha in 2006, planted to a density of 5,555 vines/ha.
 A further 33ha were planted in 2008.
 It has a limestone soil composed from a sedimentary marine terrace, unique so far in Chile.
 The Talinay wines come from this vineyard and are surprisingly taut and mineral in style.

 Tabalí's other vineyards are around the bodega with a cool temperature of 25°C average maximum in the hottest month.
 The syrah is very successful.
 Especially interesting are the new Espinal vineyards, pinot and chardonnay, 25km from the sea.
-Planted in 2009 and onwards the first production of chardonnay appeared in 2013 and is very promising.
+Planted in 2009 and onwards the first production of chardonnay appeared in 2013 and was very impressive.

 The third site is a small experimental site called Rio Hurtado at 1922m in the mountains.
-It was planted a couple of years ago, on east facing slopes 28/29°C average maximum temperature.
-So far a number of red varieties have been planted.
-Malbec has been promising but its early days.
+It was planted on east-facing slopes with a maximum average temperature of 28/29°C. So far a number of red varieties have been planted.

 Maycas del Limarí

 Concha y Toro, led by Marcelo Papa, are the other great force in the valley selling their wines as Maycas del Limarí.
 They have been very successful with chardonnay and pinot noir, and base wine for the excellent sparkling wine, Subercaseaux Brut.